dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

          Example of the shadow catcher.
 Note how the material of the plane can still be viewed in the spheres.

-   Holdout
-      Render objects as a holdout or matte, creating a hole in the image with zero :term:`Alpha <Alpha Channel>`, to fill out in :doc:`compositing </compositing/index>` with real footage or another render.

 .. _cycles-ray-visibility:
-.. _bpy.types.CyclesVisibilitySettings:

 Ray Visibility
 --------------